Arranging a funeral during the pandemic

 We are still happy for you to visit us in person at Newton Abbot by appointment, if you and your household is not self-isolating due to showing symptoms of the virus.
 We ask that a distance of two meters is maintained between us and ask that you observe hand hygiene when you enter our premises.
+As from the 8th August, we politely ask that you wear a face covering, if you can, while you are with us.
 Alternatively, if you are self-isolating, or if you do not wish to take the risk of visiting us, we can make arrangements over the telephone, via email or video conferencing.

 Our Ashburton office is closed to visitors for now due to the requirement for social distancing.
 The Ashburton Chapel of Rest, however, is available for you to spend time with your loved one.